naoki-mizuno/bagmetti/README.md

 BAG file utility for MEssage, Tf, and TIme.

+## What's This?

+Bagmetti is a utility script for filtering and modifying an existing [bag file](http://wiki.ros.org/Bags) and create a new bag file.
+You can use Bagmetti, for example, when:

+- you've done `rosbag record -a` to collected all data in an experiment, but only use a few topics for post-processing
+- you want a lightweight bag file without the Velodyne point cloud topic
+- running amcl on a bag file that was created while running gmapping (need to exclude the `map` to `odom` TF transformations that gmapping has done)
+- creating a bag file for only a certain time range (and when `rosbag play -s 42 -u 60` isn't good enough)

+### But what about `rosbag filter`?

+The problem with `rosbag filter` is that it only accepts one argument, which is a Python expression, for filtering messages out.
+This quickly becomes a one huge string full of `and`s and `or`s, and is pretty much unmanageable.

+Using `rosbag filter` also makes it harder to track down what was used for filtering out a certain bag file.
+Even if you have the command history, you may not be able to tell what expression was used last.
+What's more, one-line expressions are hard to read.

+Meet Bagmetti, which lets you manage filtering rules in a YAML file.
+Therefore, you could put it in the same directory as the bag file and even version control it if you with to.

 ## Running

 Filter in or out certain messages from a bag file and output to a different bag file.